Posted on 9/1/2018 12:00 AM By Florida Peninsula Insurance Company

 Carbon Monoxide poisoning poses as a severe danger after the storm.
 Be sure portable generators are outside, and at least 20 feet away from doors and windows.

-If you are without power, do not ...
+If you are without power, do n ...

 Posted on 9/13/2017 8:52 AM By Florida Peninsula Insurance Company